Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: An Inner Companion

 \subsection{Example of Resonances in Laplace-Lagrange Secular Evolution}

-The Laplace-Lagrange secular model has an analytical solution, where the eccentricity and inclination are, as functions of time, algebraic functions of sines/cosines of eigenfrequencies \citep[p.277-278]{Murray+00book}.
-Therefore, in some configuration of planets that changes the eigenfrequencies, these functions can result in resonance---driving large eccentricities and inclinations.
-Because the Laplace-Lagrange model assumes eccentricities remain low, at these resonance points it can predict extreme eccentricity values, where the assumptions implicit in Laplace-Lagrange have already broken-down.
-Thus, $n$-body simulations may result in higher but not necessarily unity eccentricities.
+The Laplace-Lagrange secular model has an analytical solution, where the eccentricity and inclination are, as functions of time, algebraic functions of sines/cosines of eigenfrequencies \citep[p.277-278]{Murray+00book}. {Therefore, there exist some configurations of planets where these eigenfrequencies approach one another in value, driving large eccentricities and inclinations in what we call a "Laplace-Lagrange Resonance"}. {Because the Laplace-Lagrange model assumes eccentricities remain low, and at these resonance points it can predict extreme eccentricity values, the assumptions implicit in Laplace-Lagrange formalism may be violated in these configurations. }Thus, $n$-body simulations may result in higher but not necessarily unity eccentricities.
 Given two fixed planets, the semi-major axis values where a third planet would be in resonance are not affected by the masses of the two fixed planets.
 The relative masses of the planets do, however, affect the eccentricity the resonance predicts: if a planet is in resonance and is significantly less massive than its companions, its eccentricity will be excited to larger values.

 Angular momentum exchange between planetary orbits via the Laplace-Lagrange perturbations can result in eccentricity excitations even in the absence of an outer companion.
 In Figure \ref{fig:resonancetest}, bottom panel, we show the maximum eccentricity reached for an Earth-mass planet set at different separations as predicted from Laplace-Lagrange equations.
 As a case study we consider the HD 15337 system, which is composed of $M_\star=0.9\,M_\odot$ and has two planets with the following parameters: $a_1=0.0522$~au, $m_1=7.51\,M_\oplus$, and $a_2=0.1268$~au, $m_2=8.11\,M_\oplus$ \citep[][]{Gandolfi+19}.
 In the bottom panel of Figure \ref{fig:resonancetest}, we show the maximum eccentricity predicted by Laplace-Lagrange's aforementioned analytical solution, as a function of a hypothetical inner planet's semi-major axis.
 This calculation is done in the $m_{\rm in}\rightarrow 0$ test-particle limit.
 Outside of this approximation, if $m_{\rm in}$ is set close to $m_1$ and $m_2$, the height of the resonance peaks decrease, but their locations as a function of $a_{\rm in}$ do not change.